stories

 The Twelfth Vial (Bennington Review, forthcoming)

-Nice-Ville Station (South Carolina Review, forthcoming Spring 2025)
+Nice-Ville Station (South Carolina Review, Spring 2025)

-Maneater (Third Coast, forthcoming)
+Maneater (Third Coast, Spring 2025)

 Dead Dog (the minnesota review, May 2024)